 When a student is being considered for a suspension, the administrator in charge will notify the student of the basis for the proposed suspension.
 The student will be given an opportunity to explain his/her view of the underlying facts.
 After that informal hearing, the Principal [or assistant principal or other administrator] will determine whether or not to suspend the student.
 If the decision is made to suspend the student, s/he and his/her parents will be given written notification of the suspension within one (1) day setting forth the reason for the suspension, the length of the suspension, and the process for appeal.
-The suspension may be appealed, within 14 days after receipt of the suspension notice, to the superintendent's office.
+The suspension may be appealed, within 14 days after receipt of the suspension notice, to the Superintendent's office.
 The request for an appeal must be in writing.

-During the appeal process,

-- A. the student shall not be allowed to remain in school. - B. the student is allowed to remain in school unless safety is a factor.
+During the appeal process, the student shall not be allowed to remain in school.